tbedford/Ant-Allocator/README.md

 In the above diagram, there is 70KB free on the heap.
 However, any allocation more than 10KB will fail.

+Note that fragmentation is particulalry an issue on _memory contrained_ systems, such as consoles and embedded systems.

 ## Heap init